misael-diaz/react-app-twitter/README.md

 ## About
 This is my first front-end development project.

+The purpose of this project is purely academic, learn React by developing a Twitter-like webpage.

 Currently, the React App has Public, Sign Up, Login, and Home Pages.
 User info is saved in the local storage for the time being.